 Senior Fellow and Executive Director, Penn Program on Regulation

-Adam Finkel joins the Penn Program on Regulation as its first executive director and as a senior fellow at the Law School.
+Adam Finkel is a Senior Fellow with the Penn Program on Regulation.
 He is one of the nation’s leading experts in the evolving field of risk assessment and cost-benefit analysis, with 25 years of experience improving methods of analysis and making risk-based decisions to protect workers and the general public from environmental hazards.

 - Environmental Law